Resources for Antiracist Conference Design

 Drs.
 Emily Rónay Johnston and Amanda Solomon Amorao’s handout summarizes three key values for antiracist work: intersectional collaboration, collective accountability, and radical care.
-Access an alternate version of their handout for screen-readers.

 Dr. Marcus Croom’s presentation slides offer an overview of the post-White orientation as it relates to literacy studies, Black education at large, and conference gatherings, as well as an introduction to Practice of Race Theory (PRT).
 Access an alternate version of his presentation for screen-readers.